1Focus icon 1Focus-Blog

 • Write down your to-do list first thing in the morning or at the end of each day.

-• Be brutally honest with yourself when making your schedule.
+• Be honest with yourself when making your schedule.
 Schedule only tasks you will do.
 Creating a schedule you can’t keep is setting yourself up for frustration.6

 • Use digital tools such as Google Calendar, Alexa, Siri, etc., to remind you of your daily tasks or activities.

-Schedule Time for Relaxation
+4. Schedule Time for Relaxation

-• It’s crucial to turn off your work brain for your health and future productivity.3
+• It’s crucial to turn off your work brain for your health and future productivity.
+Tired people procrastinate more and get distracted more easily.3

 • Try yoga, meditation, or breathing exercises to help you relax and calm your mind.3

-• Organize your work and other obligations around these commitments to fun.6
+• Make time for enjoyable and satisfying activities like sports and entertainment.
+Organize your work and other obligations around these commitments to fun.6

 • Ensure a good night’s sleep.